imhotepper/vuejs-architecture-views/README.md

 # Vue.js architecture sample: views

 This is a sample architecture for Vue.js projects based on `views`.
-The views are application pages and components are used by pages.
+The views are application pages and components are used by them.

 <br>